dandemeyere/responsys-api/README.md

 A gem to help you communicate to the Responsys Interact SOAP API.

+## Documentation

+Have a look at the [wiki](https://github.com/dandemeyere/responsys-api/wiki) to understand how it works as well as special tips specially prepared for you !
+If you have any questions please create an [issue](https://github.com/dandemeyere/responsys-api/issues).

 ## Installation

 Add this line to your application"s Gemfile: